When we joined Y Combinator last summer, we spent the entire 3-month program building one (major) feature: Auth.

 Usually this is due to rogue API requests, which have a habit of spiking without any good debugging tools.
 To circumvent this, our usage pricing is centered on more “predictable” mechanisms (like storage), avoiding usage-billing on items like API requests.

-Even on our free tier you’re able to make millions of requests per day (we have developers doing this already!).
+Even on our free plan you’re able to make millions of requests per day (we have developers doing this already!).
 In the future we will introduce “usage caps” on our top tier, which will allow you to specify maximum spends.
 Finally, we’re starting with soft-tiers, so nobody will be “unexpectedly” upgraded.

 We’re a startup ourselves, so we want to build a sustainable business.
-Even though we are offering a free tier, we’re confident in our ability to support it long-term with the enterprise features we are building (SSO, multi-cloud).
+Even though we are offering a free plan, we’re confident in our ability to support it long-term with the enterprise features we are building (SSO, multi-cloud).

 If you aren’t confident in our business model though, we’re open source.
 You can host it yourself.
 Even better, everything we build is centered around Postgres, so you can pretty much